Please enable JavaScript to view this site.

 A-Shell Reference

-When the RUN interpreter encounters a subroutine statement, it first checks to see if it refers to an internal SBR (embedded within the A-Shell executable).
+When the RUN interpreter encounters a subroutine statement, it first checks to see if it refers to an embedded subroutine.
 If not there, it checks to see if there is a matching SBX loaded into the user's memory, either due to an explicit LOAD operation, MX_USRLOD, or an implicit prior load of the same SBX.
-If not in memory, a disk search is performed (looking in the current [p,pn], the [p,0] or RUN directory, depending on SBX_RUNDIR option, and the BAS: directory, in that order), and if found, the SBX is loaded into user memory.
+If not in memory, a general SBX search is performed and if found, the SBX is loaded into user memory.

 Note that the test is not "directional", i.e. it will reload the version on disk if there is any difference in the time stamp (newer or older), so you can roll back to a prior version the same way you update to a newer version.

-Warning: The search path used to compare the disk version to the memory version is identical to that used to actually load the routine from disk, i.e. first [p,pn], then [p,0] (or the RUN file location, if SBR=SBX_RUNDIR), and finally BAS:.
+Warning: The search path used to compare the disk version to the memory version is identical to that used to actually load the subroutine from disk.
 If you intend to roll out a new version of the SBX and take advantage of the AF_SBXAUTOUPDATE feature, make sure that your new version appears before any older versions in the search path.
-(And if, for some hard-to-imagine reason, you don't want users to immediately being using an updated SBX, don't copy it into the search path.)
+And if, for some hard-to-imagine reason, you don't want users to immediately being using an updated SBX, don't copy it into the search path.